-Dākuraito just snickered.
-"I must go now.
-I am already five years behind schedule.
-Just do me this favor, even though I am a taker and giver of life, please remember me."
+Dākuraito just smiled.
+“I must go now.
+I am five years behind schedule.
+Just do me this favor, even though I am a taker and giver of life, please remember me.”

 The three of them nodded.
 “We will.” said Takeru.

 Dākuraito nodded.
-"Thank you." she said.
-'And know this, Takeru.'
-She told him telepathically, as her body turned to Light once again.
-'I too will always love you.'
+‘And know this, Takeru.’
+She told him telepathically, as her body turned to light once again.
+‘I too will always love you.’